From NCPR Blogs:

 by Todd Moe

-Nov 01, 2002 — Flyfishing is one of those pastimes that outsiders view with a kind of awe - art, dance and science combine to lay a line and a tiny twist of feathers and hair along the water just right to tease a fish.
-New York's flyfishing season ended a couple of weeks ago, but not before Todd Moe pulled on some waders and tried his hand.
+Jul 23, 2003 — Flyfishing is one of those pastimes that outsiders view with a kind of awe--art, dance and science combine to lay a line and a tiny twist of feathers and hair along the water just right to tease a fish.
+New York's flyfishing season runs through the middle of October.
+Last fall, Todd Moe pulled on some waders and tried his hand.
 Go to full article